piccolomo/plotext/docs/source/image.rst

 - ``gray`` — if ``True``, convert each frame to grayscale before rendering.
 - ``width`` / ``height`` — target dimensions in canvas chars; default to the current terminal size, otherwise clamped against the terminal when :meth:`plt.terminal.limit <plotext._kernel.terminal.terminal.limit>` is on for that axis (the default) or passed through unchanged when the limit has been disabled.
 - ``loop`` — if ``True`` (default), replay forever until ``q`` is pressed; if ``False``, play once and return.

+.. note:: The ``press q to exit`` hint overwrites the bottom-left cells of each frame in place (via :meth:`~plotext.matrix.insert`), so the frame keeps its size — no extra row is added and no terminal row is reserved.

 .. note:: ``gif`` requires Pillow — install with ``pip install plotext[image]``.